• Welcome to Autism Forums, a friendly forum to discuss Aspergers Syndrome, Autism, High Functioning Autism and related conditions.

 Personally, I find the jokes (even if they're aimed at me) to still be funny in the right company, so it all depends on the person.
 Some people obviously don't, but laying out demands can sometimes strain interpersonal relationships.

-I know some of us are really self-conscious and haven't quite gotten there with accepting themselves.
-However, for those that have, and can have some humility and humor about themselves, a bit of light-hearted humor might be good.
+I know some of us are really self-conscious and haven't gotten there with accepting themselves.
+However, for those that have, and can have some humility and humor about themselves, light-hearted humor might be good.

-I only get a bit irritated with false stereotypes and derogatory statements, then I will give you "the business".
+I only get irritated with false stereotypes and derogatory statements, then I will give you "the business".

 Your life partner needs to know these things, for better or worse.
 He's liked and accepted you so far, and this may be the introduction to the conversation, and your autism, in no way, affects that.